 Chef in Training

-My 9 year old daughter, Bella is a budding chef.
+Our daughter Bella has been a budding chef since she was little.
 From a very young age she’s been in the kitchen with me as my little sous chef.
 She used to love pouring the ingredients into the bowl or mixing with a wire whisk.
 Her favorite thing to help me make was pancakes.
 Now that she’s older, she wants to try to prepare recipes on her own.
 Little by little, she’s become more independent in the kitchen.
 While she’s still afraid to use the stove, there are some recipes that she makes entirely on her own.
 This is one of them.

 Chocolate Banana Peanut Butter Milkshakes